 Despite only having one single, three music videos, one demo, and a number of interviews and sneak-previews, they've attracted one large and loyal fanbase made up of art appreciators and music enthusiasts alike.
 Their first (self-titled) album was released on June 14th, 2013.

 A successful Kickstarter campaign in June 2014 funded live shows at Ruisrock and Ilosaarirock festivals in Finland, using multiscreen animated visuals produced with the aid of Immersive Ltd. There are plans to take the live show on tour, but no dates have been announced as of December 2014.
+More recently, they have launched a kickstarter for a full animated series (though its just tentative for now).

 You've probably heard ''Ode To The Bouncer'' on the internet somewhere at some point.